 These options give them a sense of ownership and individuality on their interactive learning dashboard.
 Kids of all ages dig that stuff.

 You get a login and dashboard as the parent/teacher.
-Here you can print and view grades, print and view textbooks and answer keys, change passwords for your kiddos/students, change settings and rules for their interface (like how many hints they can get and second chances), and manage your subscription.
+Here you can print and view grades, print and view the math books for homeschool and answer keys, change passwords for your kiddos/students, change settings and rules for their interface (like how many hints they can get and second chances), and manage your subscription.

 You might be like— wait, I can print the book and answer key?
 Yes, you can!
 See, one of the things I was worried about was that I’d get gypped out of that option should I want to use it.